Infinite-Sum-Games/chadrc/README.md

 #### 4. `picom`
  Add transparency and blur effects to any of the components of your system.
 It's just to make things look cool.
 There is no real utility here.
-It also consumes little bit of RAM.
-Not advisable for 8GB RAM systems.
- (all beautiful things are inefficient)
+It also (all beautiful things are inefficient)

 > CONFIGURATION FOUND AT ~/.config/picom/picom.conf